MobilityStaffStudents_Header_5x4

 Scholarships

-With the support of the Belgian Directorate for Development (DGD) and other donors, ITM can provide scholarships for PhD programmes, master programmes, short specialized courses and individual traineeships.
-Traineeships can be organised as part of a pre-doctoral track or in the context of continuous professional development (CPD).
+With the support of the Belgian Directorate-General for Development Cooperation and Humanitarian Aid (DGD) and other donors, ITM offers scholarships for PhD programmes, master's programmes, specialised short courses and individual traineeships.
+Traineeships can be organised as part of a predoctoral trajectory or within the framework of continuous professional development (CPD).

-Do you have questions about the types of scholarships and eligibility criteria?
-More information
+Do you have further questions about the information on this page?

 Erasmus+ mobility